CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 AFFIRMATIVE COUNSEL (THE A-TEAM)

-How did Mother Ann Lee die?
+How did Ann Lee die?

 WITNESS